-A significant percentage of our revenue is dependent on sales of products, primarily vaporizers and related components, that we purchase from a small number of key suppliers, including PAX Labs and JUUL Labs.
-For example, products manufactured by PAX Labs represented approximately 15.6% and 29.4% of our net sales in the years ended December 31, 2018 and 2017, respectively, and products manufactured by JUUL Labs represented approximately 36.5% and 11.4% of our net sales in the years ended December 31, 2018 and 2017, respectively.
-A decline in sales of any of our key suppliers' products, whether due to decreases in supply of, or demand for, their products, termination of our agreements with them, regulatory actions or otherwise, could have a material adverse impact on our sales and earnings and adversely affect our business.
+A significant percentage of our revenue is dependent on sales of products from a small number of key suppliers, including PAX Labs and JUUL Labs.
+For example, products manufactured by PAX Labs represented approximately 17.0% and 34.9% of our net sales in the three-month periods ended March 31, 2018 and 2017, respectively, and 29.4% and 29.0% for the years ended December 31, 2017 and 2016, respectively, and products manufactured by JUUL Labs represented approximately 42.2% and 1.0% of our net sales in the three-month periods ended March 31, 2018 and 2017, respectively, and 11.4% and 4.5% for the years ended December 31, 2017, respectively.
+A decline in sales of any of our key suppliers' products, whether due to decreases in supply of, or demand for their products, termination of our agreements with them, or otherwise, could have a material adverse impact on our sales and earnings and adversely affect our business.